 Few crew members were arrested after using their parachute to reach the ground, others could flee with the help of the Resistance.
 However, the majority lost their lives and did not return home safely to their family and loved ones.

-This remembrance post will be unveiled on September 7, 2024
+This remembrance post was unveiled on September 7, 2024

 Beaufighter Mk If V8325 WM-A 68 Squadron Amstelmeer

-On February 18, 1943 at 9:05 PM, Beaufighter V8325 took off from Coltishall airfield for a Ranger operation on the island of Vlieland.
-The plane was shot down by Flak above Texel around 11:03 p.m.
+On February 18, 1943 at 9:05 PM, the Beaufighter V8325 took off from the English Coltishall airfield for an operation on the island of Vlieland.
+The aircraft was shot down by German anti-aircraft fire above Texel around 11:03 p.m.
 Squadron Leader Winward made an emergency landing at high speed on the Amstelmeer.

-He fell unconscious during the crash and regained consciousness when the plane was at the bottom of the Amstelmeer.
+He was knocked unconscious during the crash and regained consciousness when the plane was on the bottom of the lake.
 He managed to swim to the surface and hoist himself into the dinghy.
-Later he was towed away in his dinghy by a boat.
+Later he was towed away by a boat.
 The crash left him with a broken arm and a paralyzed hand.
 Flying Officer Wood was less lucky and was unable to get out of the plane.
-He washed up in the port of De Haukes a few days later.
-After first being buried with military honors in Huisduinen, he was reburied in Bergen op Zoom after the war.
+His body washed up in the port of De Haukes a few days later.
+After being buried with military honors in Huisduinen, Flying Officer Wood was reburied in Bergen op Zoom after the war.

 William Dudley Winward